 Remuneration & Duration

 We recommend that all interns are paid at least minimum wage, however if your internship is unpaid, expenses for travel and lunch should be provided.
 Internships should have clear start and end dates, with flexibility around days required and study periods.
 Internships should generally not be full time unless they are short intensives for up to a month.
-Unpaid internships posted on Pedestrian Jobs must have a maximum duration of 3 months or 200 hours.
+Unpaid internships posted on Pedestrian Jobs must have a maximum duration of 3 months or 200 hours, whichever is first.

 Tasks and Responsibilities